This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Continuous backups are the gold standard, so if they are available to you, you should typically use them.
 Moreover,

-the same mechanism you use for continuous backups can be used for replication, as per the next section.
+the same mechanism you use for continuous backups can be used for replication.

 Data store replication